 And how about shopping for your groceries?

-We do all our shopping at the Farmer’s Markets.
+We did all our shopping at the Farmer’s Markets.
 We are so lucky on the Northern Beaches to have access to so many!!!
 Our favourite is the Beaches Market on Friday morning.
 We head out before school down to Warriewood/Narrabeen and browse the many fresh produce stalls for the fruits and vegetables that are in season.
 There are so many stalls you don’t need to shop anywhere else!
 Meats can be purchased along with raw honey, olives, breads… it’s endless.
 We have a weekly treat and eat breakfast at the market and drop the boys at school before heading home with fresh produce for the week.

 There are also markets at Frenches Forest on Sunday morning that have a relaxed family feel, and mid week markets in Manly.